 8. Iowa Law Enforcement Academy (ILEA)

-Inital basic training will be conducted in Johnston, IA (about 10 minute drive from Ankeny).
-This is a 15 week program which builds the foundation of law enforcement principles including:
+Initial basic training will be conducted in Johnston, IA (about 10 minute's drive from Ankeny).
+This is a 15-week program that builds the foundation of law enforcement principles including:

 9. Field Training

-After graduation from ILEA, you would be placed in the department’s field training program.
-This is a 14 to 15 week standardized program broken down into three phases.
-New officers will learn specifically how to become a refined and more effective police officer.
+After graduation from ILEA, you would be placed in the department's field training program.
+This is a 14 to 15-week standardized program broken down into three phases.
+New officers will learn specifically how to become refined and more effective police officers.
 During this process, you will be challenged and evaluated by a field training officer who has received specialized education to train new officers and evaluate their progress.
 Once you successfully pass all phases you will be released to solo patrol.